Do you need help with writing a first draft?

 When the American poet Raymond Carver was starting off, he wrote on notepads in his car.

-These men – as many professional writers like them do – all went to the same place regularly to work on their first drafts.
+These men – as many professional writers like them do – all went to the same place regularly to work on their first drafts and novels.

 So you’re going to need a place to write… and to make a mess without being disturbed.
 Creativity demands lots of space, but by all means, tidy up when you’re done.